 New to the world of credit card processing?
-It may seem like a complex process, but really, the ability to accept credit cards for your business is simple and extremely beneficial.
-Credit card merchants can enjoy increased sales, streamlined payments, advanced security technology, and much more.
+It may seem complex, but once you understand how credit card processing works, you’ll see that the ability to accept card payments is simple and beneficial for your business.
+Credit card merchants can reach more customers, see an increase in sales, and benefit from advanced security technology.

 The customer finds a product that he or she likes and decides to make the purchase.
 The customer can use a credit card to pay for the item in the store, through an online payment gateway, by phone, or by mail.